Last Updated on

 Usage directions: You could enjoy a nice relaxing massage using the diluted version of vetiver oil.
 Or, you could also add its few drops to a diffuser.

 Patchouli is musky and is used as a medicine in Ayurveda.
 It is believed to help relieve anxiety, depression, and stress.
-This essential oil is mostly used by mixing it with other oils like lavender.
+This essential oil is mostly used by mixing it with other oils.
 It is believed to help one to be calm and relaxed.

 Usage directions: Directly inhale this oil to relieve anxiety, or dilute it and add it to your room diffuser or warm bath.